-Asking what is a “budget phone in 2019” is almost existential crisis inducing.
+The concept of a budget phone in 2019 is almost existential crisis inducing.
 The price of phones is rising, but who could have foreseen by how much?
-We've comfortably hit the £1.5k mark and 2019’s innovative lines from Samsung and iPhone are likely to push this even further.
+We've hit the £1.5k mark, and 2019’s innovative lines from Samsung and iPhone are likely to increase this price even more.

-So for those not looking to break the bank when buying a new device, but not wanting to settle for sub-standard specifications, we have made a list of the best phones you can buy in 2019 that keep a tight hold on the purse.
+So for those not looking to spend too much money when buying a new device, but also not wanting to settle for sub-standard specifications, we've made a list of the best phones you can buy in 2019 that won't break the bank.

 What is the best phone up to £100?

 We polled 1000 people and put the question on Facebook and Twitter, and most people still determine “budget” to be under £100.
-So here are the best phones we would use if we were on the tightest of budgets.
+Here are the best phones we would use if we were on the tightest of budgets.

 Compare and Recycle Top Budget Choice

 The Nokia 2.1 is more basic than you might expect given its £100 price, but what it does, it does very well.
-Sturdy design, a stripped back near-stock version of Android Oreo and a sleek design that could be confused for a phone 5 times more expensive.
+A sturdy design, a stripped back near-stock version of Android Oreo and a sleek design that could be confused for a phone 5 times more expensive.

-4000mAh battery, 5 inch screen, and a PPI only a smidge under what the latest iPhone XR is flaunting.
-The Nokia 2.1 is as solid phone you can get for under £100 if you still want to retain the look of a more premium phone without subjugating on the functionality.
+4000mAh battery, 5 inch screen, and a PPI: only a little under what the latest iPhone XR is flaunting.
+The Nokia 2.1 is as solid of a phone that you can get for under £100 if you still want to retain the look of a more premium phone without compromising on its functionality.

-The Alcatel 3V is the latest release from Alcatel.
-It has a massive 6-inch screen with an impressive 412 pixels per inch and 1080p sharp screen, dual cameras and a fingerprint sensor.
-So high end features aplenty on the Alcatel.
-Even though it has Android Oreo, it can feel a bit sluggish.
+The Alcatel 3V is Alcatel's latest release.
+It has a massive 6-inch screen with an impressive 412 pixels per inch and 1080p sharp screen, dual cameras and a fingerprint sensor: high end features aplenty.
+On the other hand, despite the fact that it has Android Oreo, it can feel a bit sluggish from time to time.

 The Huawei Y3 will set you back £50, but with that comes everything you need from a budget smartphone.
 The Quad core processor will get you through all the apps.
 If the 4-inch screen doesn’t put you off, the Huawei Y3 has a lot going for £50.

-If you are looking for the next level up in smartphone and don’t have the cash to get the latest iPhone or Samsung, then you can get a lot for around £300 these days.
-Here are the top three phones you can get for a reasonably wallet friendly £300:
+If you're looking for the next level up in smartphones and don’t have the cash to get the latest iPhone or Samsung, then you can get a lot for around £300.
+Here are the top three phones you can get for a relatively wallet friendly £300.

 Compare and Recycle Top Choice: The Nokia 7 Plus for £279

-If we’re talking value for money, then there are some great choices with great design, brilliant cameras and some great features.
-The Nokia 7 Plus is topping the list with its purest of pure Android One, a great camera (although slightly iffy camera software) and a battery that should last a couple days.
+If we’re talking value for money, then there are some great choices with great designs, brilliant cameras and other great features.
+The Nokia 7 Plus is topping the list with its purest of pure Android One, which has a great camera (although slightly iffy camera software) and a battery that should last a couple days.
 It’s everything you could want for under £300.

-The other outstanding mobile within this price bracket is the Xiaomi Pocofone F1 and it could well have been the number one choice.
-It is the cheapest mobile with the SnapDragon 845 Processor, usually reserved for the most premium of phones.
+Our other recommended phone within this price bracket is the Xiaomi Pocofone F1, which could have easily been our number one choice.
+It's the cheapest mobile with the SnapDragon 845 Processor, usually reserved for premium phones.

-The specifications are impressive, with a very decent camera, great availability in the UK and a great design.
+The specifications are impressive, with a very decent camera, a lot of availability in the UK and a great design.
 However, it does come with the slightly less supported MIUI Xiaomi Android skin.
-If you are a pure specification hunter, then this is the number one phone that you should go for.
+If you are a specification hunter, then this is the phone that you should go for.

-We’ve said a lot about why the S8 is a top-quality phone, and the looks, processor, cameras and premium quality of the phone shine through to this day.
+We’ve said a lot about why the S8 is a top-quality phone, as the looks, processor, cameras and premium quality of the phone stand out to this day.
 You could spend your £300 on something a lot worse than a refurbished Samsung Galaxy S8.

 How much is a budget phone?

-As phones get more expensive, there seems to be a never-ending argument for how much is a budget phone?
-We put the question to the people and had a pretty certain result that most people consider a budget phone to cost under £100.
+As phones get more expensive, there seems to be a never-ending argument for how much a budget phone actually costs.
+We put the question to the people and received a fairly strong indication that most people consider a budget phone to cost under £100.

-However the age differences showed a slightly different story, the younger you are, the more expensive you consider a "budget" phone to be, and more tellingly, 25-34 year olds overwhelmingly consider phones under £400 to be "budget".
+The age differences however illustrate a slightly different story: the younger you are, the more expensive you consider a "budget" phone to be.
+For instance, those within the 25-34 age range overwhelmingly consider phones under £400 to be classed as "budget".

-So, Nokia tops both categories of budget phone, not surprising, the brand made a name for themselves producing some of the best phones of the last decade.
-Although they don't have the best technology or the best screens, they still have a lot to offer at the budget to mid-range level of mobile phones and could continue to make a name for themselves here.
+Unsurprisingly, Nokia tops both categories for budget phone.
+The brand has made a name for itself after producing some of the best phones of the last decade.
+Although they don't have the best technology or the best screens, they still have a lot to offer at the budget to mid-range level of mobile phones.

-One of the questions is usually should you even upgrade?
-This guide is great for people that have anything older than an iPhone 6S or is struggling along with anything older than the S6.
-We recommend keeping a phone for 4 years to minimise the impact of the Carbon Footprint of the production of the mobile phone.
+Consumers should ask themselves: is an upgrade even worth it?
+This guide is relevant for those who have anything older than an iPhone 6S or are struggling with anything older than the S6.
+At Compare and Recycle, we recommend keeping a phone for 4 years to minimise the impact of the carbon footprint from mobile phone production.